 We’ve taken an in-depth look at all sorts of different subwoofer configurations to help our readers make informed decisions.
-From massive competition subwoofers, to modest underseat units, we’ve seen it all… but some of the most unique car stereo setups involve free air subwoofers.
+From massive competition subwoofers, to modest underseat units and mid-sized 12 inch subs, we’ve seen it all… but some of the most unique car stereo setups involve free air subwoofers.
 With a free air sub, you don’t have to buy or build an enclosure.

 Going this route saves you some trunk space.
 Instead of needing an enclosure, you’re using the whole of your trunk instead, which means you can still fit nearly just as much in your trunk, because you won’t have a giant, heavy, wooden box taking up room.

 A free air subwoofer gives you the cheapest, easiest way to fill out your stereo’s sound profile.
 They cost less (since you don’t need an enclosure), take up less space, and give you your easiest foot in the door… but the downside is that they don’t hit as hard as subs that have enclosures.

 If you’re happy just to get some extra bass, even if it’s not the heaviest and hardest-hitting bass possible (you would need a great enclosure for that), then this is a great option, and here are the best examples:

 - Very affordable

 - Comes from a reputable brand

 - Good frequency response